ondrej-kvasnovsky/vaadin-8-on-grails-3/README.md

 ## Thanks

-Thanks for buying the book and supporting the first official and complete documentation for Vaadin integration with Grails.
+Thanks for buying the book and supporting the official and complete documentation for Vaadin integration with Grails.

-Also you will support development of the plugin and enhancement of this book.
-Which means, you can suggest what should be covered in this book.

-Thanks for supporting [gitbook](https://gitbook.io), which is great platform for book publishing, because you give them 20% of the book price.
-Which is still much less than publishers charge.